-The function and role of the Group and its subsidiary entities has changed significantly over the last few years as the business embarked on the journey to become a bank.
+The function and role of Castle Trust Holdings Ltd, the Company and its subsidiary entities ("The Group") has changed significantly over the last few years as the business embarked on the journey to become a bank.
 A key part of the process was a group simplification exercise where the activities of several subsidy entities were either wound down or transferred to other subsidiaries, principally CTC.

-The first stage of the simplification took place in the prior year with the sale of the house price derivative component of the HPI mortgage book and several house price option contracts to a related entity outside of the Group on 30 September 2019.
-Once completed, this left a de-risked conventional mortgage book, with minimal exposure to the related house price index component of the HPI mortgage product.
+The first stage of the simplification took place with the sale of the house price derivative component of the HPI mortgage book and several house price option contracts to a related entity on 30 September 2019.
+Once completed, this left a de-risked conventional mortgage book with minimal exposure to the related house price index component of the HPI mortgage product.

-The second stage of the group simplification saw the treasury activity for the Group transferring to the CTC from another subsidiary Castle Trust Treasury Limited ("CTT").
+The second stage of the group simplification saw the treasury activity for the Group transferring to CTC from another subsidiary Castle Trust Treasury Limited ("CTT").
 From this point, CTC became the principal funding entity for the Group's lending activities, in particular the consumer loan business and wholesale loan activities in Omni.